Pooriajy/smart-home/data/README.md

 ## Structure

-Depending on the nature and complexity of your project, you can organize the data files into subdirectories within the data folder.
+Depending on the nature and complexity of the project, you can organize the data files into subdirectories within the data folder.
 This helps maintain a logical structure and makes it easier to locate specific data files.

 ## Usage